github/government.github.com/readme.md

 ## Compiling

-The site uses CoffeeScript to generate the `/community` page dynamically.
-To recompile the CoffeeScript, simply `script/build`. *Note:* This will fire automatically before `script/server` as well.
+To recompile the site, simply `script/build`. *Note:* This will fire automatically during `script/server` as well.

 ## Contributing to the agency list